heff09/MSCTUD_DNS-over-TLS/README.md

 ![Network Topology](https://github.com/heff09/MSCTUD_DNS-over-TLS/assets/41806354/878bb0fc-f3d6-4b4a-bd3f-6dc2aef7052e)

 Iodine, DNSteal and PowerDNS DNS tunnelling tools were used to establish connections to a malicious server hosted in the cloud.
-The server facilitated Proxy Web traffic, Data exfiltration and Data Infiltration through a DNS-over-TLS encrypted tunnel to Google Public DNS resolver.
+The malicious server facilitated Proxy Web traffic, Data exfiltration and Data Infiltration tunnels through a DNS-over-TLS encrypted channel to Google Public DNS resolver.

 Flows extracted using Tranalyzer2 and CICFlowmeter feature extraction tools from multiple network captures defined by the scenarios being investigated.